zainabiddin/zainabiddin.github.io/aboutme.md

 ---
 layout: page
 title: About Zain
-subtitle: Entrepeneur | Product Manager
+subtitle: Entrepreneur | Product Manager
 ---

 Hello!
 I'm an entrepreneur at heart and currently the founder and product manager of Chillik Media.
 A software agency that partners up with venture backed startups and helps them with strategy, design and software development.